-We highly recommend the "Multiple Reports Package" which allows you to run 25 vehicle history reports for 21 days.
+We highly recommend the “Multiple Reports Package” which allows you to run 25 vehicle history reports for 21 days.
 Not only will this let you know if the car has been reported as a branded title.
 It will give you more than enough time to research and compare as many vehicles as needed so you can make a good buying decision.
-If you believe you will need to run more reports, you can opt for the Unlimited Package which allows you to run unlimited reports for a three week time frame.
+If you believe you will need to run more reports, you can opt for the Unlimited Package which allows you to run unlimited reports for three weeks.

 With the AutoCheck’s Multiple Report plan you can even run history checks from your Smartphone, tablet or iPad while you’re on the dealers lot looking at vehicles.

-Single Vehicle History Report $24.99 - This option will allow you to run your report within 30 days of purchasing.
-If you know the exact car your looking to buy this option will allow you to get all the data you need to make a good buying decision.
+Single Vehicle History Report $24.99 – This option will allow you to run your report within 30 days of purchasing.
+If you know the exact car you’re looking to buy this option will allow you to get all the data you need to make a good buying decision.
 Click here for a single AutoCheck report.

 The Multiple Report Package (Best Value) $49.99 – If you’re unsure of the car you want to buy.
 You can run up to 25 reports for 21 days with this package, giving you peace of mind you purchased a reliable used car.
 Click here for the AutoCheck Multiple Report Package.

 Another option is The National Motor Vehicle Title Information System (NMVTIS).
 Run by the Department of Justice, for a small fee this should indicate whether a vehicle has been in a flood.
 However, as stated above, you get what you pay for.
 You may not get all the information readily available as you would find on an AutoCheck report.